Cite-Checking Tips for Journal Articles

 - For organizations, associations, and non-legal abbreviations, try Acronyms, Initialisms and Abbreviations Dictionary.
 3 volumes, Reference (2d floor), P365 .A28.
 It's a 2001 edition with a 2002 supplement.
 Woodruff Library has the 2012 46th edition at their Reference Desk, and it's available in Gale's Virtual Reference Library in the General Reference category.

 - British, European, and historical abbreviations may be in Raistrick's Index to Legal Citations and Abbreviations.
 KD400 .R33, 1981, Reference Office.
 It's a bit outdated for finding current materials.
-For newer European Union and other European abbreviations, try Eurojargon: a Dictionary of European Union Acronyms, Abbreviations, and Terminology in ECDOCS-REF at HC 240.E74 2004 and online.
+For newer European Union and other European abbreviations, try Eurojargon: a Dictionary of European Union Acronyms, Abbreviations, and Terminology in ECDOCS-REF at HC 240.E74 2004 .
 There is a shorter list of EU acronyms and abbreviations in the EU Interinstitutional Style Guide.
+Eur-Lex has a guide to their legal document symbols.
+The British Cardiff Index to Legal Abbreviations includes UK and EU abbreviations.

-- For United Nations abbreviations, try the United Nations Editorial Manual.
+- For United Nations abbreviations, try the UN list of Abbreviations and Acronyms .
 United Nations document symbols can be found in their Documentation Research Guide.

 - All kinds of non-U.S. legal abbreviations can be found in the 4 volume World Dictionary of Legal Abbreviations at K89 .K38 1991 in Reference (looseleaf, with updates, the latest in 2010).
 Chapters focus on legal materials of specific languages, regions or countries.
 Volume 4 is topic-based and has abbreviations related to the environment, maritime law, the military, tax, and the United Nations, and it includes many U.S. abbreviations.